Saturday, October 19, 2024

 Orson Welles wasn’t around when Citizen Kane was written, early in 1940….Welles was so deeply entangled in the radio shows and other activities and a romance with Dolores Del Rio at the time the script was being prepared that even when he came to dinner at Victorville [where Mankiewicz was being kept by Welles’s associates in sober seclusion], it was mainly a social visit; the secretary didn’t meet him until after Mankiewicz had finished dictating the long first draft.

-Orson Welles and Joseph Mankiewicz share screenwriting credit for Citizen Kane, something Pauline Kael claims Welles had forced upon him.
+Orson Welles and Joseph Mankiewicz share screenwriting credit for Citizen Kane, something Pauline Kael claims Welles did not deserve.
 She writes: "Very early in his life as a prodigy, Welles seems to have fallen in the trap that has caught so many lesser men believing his own publicity."

 Image from https://www.newyorker.com/culture/the-front-row/herman-mankiewicz-pauline-kael-and-the-battle-over-citizen-kane